Home

 • Prepare the wood carefully by sanding, painting, drying, and adding a polycrylic layer for the best results.
 Good surface prep means a better final print.

-Essential Supplies for Wood Sublimation
+Essential Supplies for Sublimation and Wood

 A sublimation printer and various supplies